Infraste03/KGE_RS/ablation_study/step4_alternate_results/README.md

 for the corresponding experiment rather than selecting a configuration based on test performance.

-## Fashion v1 Final Results
+## Fashion-Random Final Results

-The Fashion v1 Stage 2 ablation experiments use Cross-Entropy for Task B and compare the `epoch` and `one_to_one` scheduling strategies.
+The Fashion-Random Stage 2 ablation experiments use Cross-Entropy for Task B and compare the `epoch` and `one_to_one` scheduling strategies.

 These runs are single-seed experiments and should therefore be interpreted as